antorguez95/synthetic_data_generation_framework/README.md

     ```
     conda activate SGD
     ```
  6. Install the required packages.
 Solutions like `requirements.txt' or `environments.yml` has been tested but `sdv` package show conflicts due to cross-dependencies.
 So, packages sould be installed manually.
 Notice that the installed version is not the most recent one, but the one that has been employed to develop and test this framework.
-In your terminal run:
+In your terminal run (one line by one):

+    ```
     conda install scikit-learn=1.0.2
     conda install pandas=1.1.3
     conda install numpy=1.21.5